General Inquiries: Please contact the Tompkins County Workersâ€™ via email at email@example.com or via the Hotline at (607) 269-0409.

 Tompkins County Guidelines

-The CARES Act (Coronavirus Aid, Relief, and Economic Security): On March 27, 2020, the President of the United States signed the CARES Act, which provides support for Americans who are unable to work due to the Coronavirus pandemic, but do not qualify for traditional Unemployment Insurance.
-Through the CARES Act, you will also be eligible to receive:
+The CARES Act (Coronavirus Aid, Relief, and Economic Security): The CARES Act provides support for Americans who are unable to work due to the Coronavirus pandemic, but do not qualify for traditional Unemployment Insurance, as well as those who have exhausted their traditional unemployment benefits.
+On December 29, 2020, the federal government extended these unemployment benefits for an additional 11 weeks.
+Through the CARES Act, unemployed individuals are eligible to receive:

 Guidance for Specific Professions: